Cimber Sterling: Times of changes

-Cimber Sterling was originally wholly owned by Cimber Air Holding (Nielsen family) and had 368 employees (at March 2007).
-It was listed on the Copenhagen Stock Exchange in 2009.
-In 2011, due to financial difficulties Cimber Sterling entered into a subscription agreement with Mansvell Enterprises Ltd, which gave Ukrainian billionaire Ihor Kolomoyskyi a stake of 70.8%.
+Due to financial difficulties in 2011 Cimber Sterling entered into a subscription agreement with Cyprus-based Mansvell Enterprises Ltd., which gave Ukrainian billionaire Ihor Kolomoyskyi a stake of 70.8%.

+But this was not enough.
 On the morning of 3 May 2012, Cimber Sterling cancelled all flights and declared bankruptcy.
 Within hours, other airlines announced their entry on selected routes.
+A new airline - Cimber Air A/S - was immediately reborn.